 Genetically Modified Organisms (GMOs) is the evolution and usage of modern science to combine desired traits in plants.
 For thousands of years ago farmers realized they could vastly increase their yields by combining and focusing on certain traits of organisms.
 Only the most productive livestock would be allowed to reproduce and only the seeds from the largest and most productive crops would be planted the following season.
 Thus, the food we eat today is the result of thousands of years of genetically engineering organisms through selective breeding.
-The recent evolution of the very useful Canola from the far less useful Rapeseed is a perfect example of the incredible benefit selective breeding can have on agriculture.25
+The recent evolution of the very useful Canola from the far less useful Rapeseed is a perfect example of the incredible benefit selective breeding can have on agriculture.

-GMOs have resulted in a massive leap forward in modern agriculture by creating species of plants that increase yields, increase water efficiency, reduce the need for pesticides, reduced fertilizer, and even reduced tillage (a significant source of green house gas).26 Not only will GMOs play a major http://wdm.ca/skteacherguide/WDMResearch/CanolaResearchPaper.pdf
+GMOs have resulted in a massive leap forward in modern agriculture by creating species of plants that increase yields, increase water efficiency, reduce the need for pesticides, reduced fertilizer, and even reduced tillage (a significant source of green house gas).
+Not only will GMOs play a major role in

-24 Census of Agriculture, number of farm operators per farm by age, http://www5.statcan.gc.ca/cansim/a26?lang=eng&retrLang=eng&id=0040239&pattern=0040200..0040242&tabMod e=dataTable&srchLan=-1&p1=1&p2=50 role in feeding a growing population reliant on very few food exporters, but they will also play a major role in reducing the environmental impact of agriculture.
+&lt;sup>24 Census of Agriculture, number of farm operators per farm by age, http://www5.statcan.gc.ca/cansim/a26?lang=eng&retrLang=eng&id=0040239&pattern=0040200..0040242&tabMod e=dataTable&srchLan=-1&p1=1&p2=50

-25McInnis, The Transformation of Rapeseed Into Canola: A Cinderella Story, Winning the Prairie Gamble: The Saskatchewan Story exhibit.
+&lt;sup>25McInnis, The Transformation of Rapeseed Into Canola: A Cinderella Story, Winning the Prairie Gamble: The Saskatchewan Story exhibit.
 21 May 2004.
 Retrieved 21 January 2015.